-Warning: Neither python setup.py develop nor pip install -e . can be used in this process as, instead of copying the source files, they create .egg-link files that Toil can't hot-deploy.
+Note: Neither python setup.py develop nor pip install -e . can be used in this process as, instead of copying the source files, they create .egg-link files that Toil can't hot-deploy.
 Similarly, python setup.py install doesn't work either as it installs the project as a Python .egg which is also not currently supported by Toil (though it could be in the future).

-Also note that using the --single-version-externally-managed flag with setup.py will prevent the installation of your package as an .egg.
-It will also disable the automatic installation of your project's dependencies.
+It should also be noted that while using the --single-version-externally-managed flag with setup.py will prevent the installation of your package as an .egg, it will also disable the automatic installation of your project's dependencies.